BattModels/asimtools/README.md

 conda install ase -c conda-forge
 ```

-Individual calculators may need external packages for loading those
+Individual calculators may need external packages for running them.
+For example
-calculators.
-For example if you want to use Quantum Espresso or CASTEP, you
+if you want to use Quantum Espresso or CASTEP, you will have to install them.
-will have to install them.
-Similarly some asimmodules e.g. `lammps.py` might
+Similarly some asimmodules e.g. `lammps.py` might also need external packages
-also need external packages to be used.
-It is up to the user to make sure those
+to be used.
+It is up to the user to make sure those are installed.
-are installed.

 You will also need to setup some environment variables, these variables point
 to global `env_input.yaml` and `calc_input.yaml` files with your favorite